rotki/rotki/docs/usage_guide.rst

    :alt: Adding exchanges
    :align: center

 You can integrate many different exchanges with rotki.
 Currently supported exchanges are:

-Kraken, Poloniex, Bittrex, Bitmex, Bitfinex, Binance, Binance US, bitcoin.de, Coinbase, Coinbase Pro, Gemini, Iconomi, Bitstamp, KuCoin, Independent Reserve, OKX.
+- Kraken
+- Poloniex
+- Binance
+- Bitmex
+- Coinbase
+- Coinbase Pro
+- Gemini
+- Bitstamp
+- Binance US
+- Bitfinex
+- Bitcoin.de
+- Iconomi
+- KuCoin
+- Independent Reserve
+- Bitpanda
+- OKX
+- Woo
+- Bybit

 To do so you have to go to your exchange and create an API key (see the section :ref:`api-key-permissions`).